gliderlabs/docker-consul/README.md

 ## Getting the container

-The container is very small (28MB virtual, based on busybox) and available on the Docker Index:
+The container is very small (28MB virtual, based on [Busybox](https://github.com/progrium/busybox)) and available on the Docker Index:

 	$ docker pull progrium/consul